tebben/topobaas/README.md

 ## Woonplaats data

-We get woonplaats data from the BAG and rank woonplaats by the amount of BAG objects in a `woonplaats`, we can use the rank for the diffuculty level.
+We get places from the BAG and rank a place by the amount of BAG objects in a `woonplaats`, we can use the rank for the diffuculty level.
 The ranking is not perfect yet...

 Query to create GeoJSON.